alexlarner/Resume/README.md

 - Transformed the team's documentation from Word docs on a network share to a version-controlled Azure DevOps Wiki utilizing Markdown
 - Packaged applications for deployment through Config Manager (formerly SCCM) utilizing PatchMyPC and the PSAppDeployToolkit

-### Pastoral Search Committee Chairman, Grace Bible Church
+### Chairman of the Pastoral Search Committee, Grace Bible Church

 February 2022 - December 2024